ndench/ndench.github.io/_posts/2018-08-05-my-journey-with-terraform-part-2.md

 scripts.
 The only scripting we used was Packer and bash to re-build our AMI's, and that was only because they were fairly simple to understand.
 In order to learn Terraform, you first must understand how to do everything manually.
 It took us 6 hours in total, not counting the hour break we took from lunch.
-While this was much longer than our 2 hour goal, we all had an unterstanding of how AWS works and what our app requires to run in production.
+While this was much longer than our 2 hour goal, we all had an understanding of how AWS works and what our app requires to run in production.

-The most important thing was, we noted down every single thing that we did.
+The most important thing was we noted down every single thing that we did.
 Any command we ran, it's output, everything we clicked on in AWS (including screenshots), everything we talked about and every decision we made.
 It seemed excessive at the time, but it proved invaluable later.